 Why an eruption of Bali's Mount Agung is so dangerous

 Mount Agung has shown its devastating power in the past.
-Now, it's simmering once more.
+Now, it erupted again.
 Geophysicist Jacqueline Salzer tells DW about the different ways the volcano can kill.

-DW: An eruption seems imminent on Bali.
+DW: The volcano on Bali has erupted.
 What kind of volcano is Mount Agung?

 Jacqueline Salzer: It's a composite volcano, also known as a stratovolcano.
 Such volcanos can often be found at tectonic subduction zones.
 In Bali, the Indo-Australian Plate is pushed below the Sunda Plate.
 It’s part of the Pacific Ring of Fire.
 In those areas, one can often find lava of high viscosity - unlike shield volcanos, for example, where the lava's more liquid.

 This means that, in the eruption zones, the volcanic lava, ash and other eruption materials pile up steeply.
 They form the typical conical volcanos, which can also be very high mountains.
 Mount Agung, after all, is the tallest mountain on Bali, reaching more than 3,140 meters (10,300 feet) high.